Banner Latinobarometro

 Is the ODA free?

 Yes.
 You can produce and export your own figures and tables.
-Please cite the Latinobarómetro as recommended in the Data & Documentation section.
+Please cite Latinobarómetro as recommended in the Data & Documentation section.

 What do the percentages mean?

 Percentages are calculated over the (weighted) number of valid responses for the selected category.
-“Don’t know/No answer” can optionally be excluded when running a cross-tabulation.
+“Don’t know/No answer” can be excluded when running a cross-tabulation.

 Why don’t the percentages add up to 100%?

-Rounding, multi-response items, or excluded missing values can lead to totals slightly above or below 100%.Also when samples are weighted, the sum may be slightly different.
+Rounding, multi-response items, or excluded missing values can lead to totals slightly above or below 100%.
+When weights are applied, totals may also vary slightly.

 How are missing values handled?